Learn the terminology commonly used in our documentation.

 A sensor is any data acquisition device or electronic circuitry.
 Sensors may be used to measure/detect temperature, humidity, UV level, acceleration, motions, etc. In IoT, sensors are usually packaged into "sensor modules", which are responsible for transmitting the sensor data.
 (In Sensor Cloud, sensor modules send sensor data to the Sensor Gateway.)

 Sensor Cloud is MODE's solution for collecting sensor data and managing sensors, built on top of the MODE Cloud platform and leverages MODE's time series database technology.
-The technology stack includes the Sensor Gateway hardware, the Sensor Gateway Local API, and the Sensor Cloud web application.
+The technology stack includes the Sensor Gateway hardware and the Sensor Cloud web application.

 Sensor Cloud Evaluation (SC Eval)